iurianu/purls/_posts/2018-11-12-the-complete-schema-org-markup.md

 Now that we got its definition, let's understand what it really does.

 The Search Engines stated that websites with structured data markup added have a better chance of being noticed, and taken more seriously than the others.
-The implementation can be made in 2 different ways: as HTML attributes (RDFa or microdata), or as a JSON-LD script added in the head , or body of the website.
+The implementation can be made in 2 different ways: as HTML attributes (RDFa or microdata), or as a JSON-LD script added in the head, or body of the website.

 In 2017 Google recommended the use of the JSON-LD format wherever possible, with no other explanations; therefore, people (mostly developers) chose this way of implementation as it was way simpler than adding attributes in the HTML content of the webpage.